-Financial liabilities, financial assets represented by loans and receivables and long-term debtors and creditors are carried in the Balance Sheet at amortised cost.
-Their fair value can be assessed by calculating the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions:
+Financial liabilities, financial assets represented by loans and receivables, and long-term debtors and creditors are carried in the Balance Sheet at amortised cost.
+However, The Code requires that the carrying amount of all financial assets and liabilities are compared with their fair value i.e. the amount by which they may be exchanged by knowledgeable, willing parties in an "arm's length" transaction.

+Accordingly, the carrying values are compared below with the corresponding fair values derived from an assessment of the present value of the cash flows that will take place over the remaining term of the instruments, using the following assumptions: